 - Review the organization’s accounts payable procedures to maintain proper documentation for vendors.

 - Require all new vendors to complete Form W-9, Request for Taxpayer Identification Number and Certification, prior to remitting payment.

 - Review the current-year vendor listing for incomplete information and request a completed Form W-9, if necessary.

 - Familiarize yourself with payroll processor deadlines and provide a year-end adjustment in advance of the final payroll to avoid potential fees for unnecessary amendments of tax and wage reporting forms.

 - Review the organization’s general ledger and vendor listing to evaluate the overall filing requirement for each category of reported information.
 Pay particular attention to vendors with “LLC”—limited liability company—in their name.
-For tax purposes, such vendors may be treated as partnerships, disregarded entities or corporations.
-Generally, payments to a corporation (including an LLC that’s treated as a C or S corporation) don’t have to be reported on Form 1099-MISC.
+For tax purposes, such vendors may be treated as partnerships, disregarded entities, or corporations.
+In general, payments to a corporation (including an LLC that’s treated as a C or S corporation) don’t have to be reported on Form 1099-MISC.

-- Verify the classification of the organization’s workers to assess whether the appropriate information return is filed, i.e., Form W-2 versus Form 1099-MISC.
+- Verify the classification of the organization’s workers to assess whether the appropriate information return is filed, i.e., Form W-2 versus Form 1099-NEC.

 - Electronic filing is mandatory for organizations required to file 250 or more information returns of the same type, unless the IRS has granted a waiver.
 The IRS, however, encourages all filers to submit these returns electronically, even if they’re below the 250-return threshold.

-Reach out to your BKD trusted advisor or complete the Contact Us form below if you have questions.
+For more information, reach out to your BKD Trusted Advisor™ or use the Contact Us form below.